Economic policy of the Biden administration: Healthcare

 Biden has proposed lowering the Medicare age from 65 to 60, and expanding the Affordable Care Act subsidies and eligibility.
-Some 23 million persons age 60-64 who could directly benefit, either by paying lower insurance premiums or no longer needing to obtain their insurance through an employer.
-There are about 1.7 million in the 60-64 age range who are uninsured, and 3.2 million who buy coverage because they are not covered by an employer.
-Hospitals would receive lower reimbursement rates for age 60-64 patients that enroll in Medicare.
+Some 23 million persons age 60–64 who could directly benefit, either by paying lower insurance premiums or no longer needing to obtain their insurance through an employer.
+There are about 1.7 million in the 60–64 age range who are uninsured, and 3.2 million who buy coverage because they are not covered by an employer.
+Hospitals would receive lower reimbursement rates for age 60–64 patients that enroll in Medicare.
 This plan would also increase the budget deficit, although the CBO has not officially scored the proposal as of January 2021.
 Lowering the Medicare age is popular, with one poll indicating 85% of Democrats and 69% of Republicans support lowering the eligibility age to as young as 50.

+The number of uninsured under age 65 fell from 31.2 million in 2020 under President Trump, to 27.0 million during the first half of 2022 under President Biden, a reduction of 3.2 million or 13%.
+The percentage of uninsured fell from 11.5% to 9.9% during that time.

 Cryptocurrency

 In January 2021, Biden suspended any federal regulatory proposal related to cryptocurrency until they can be reviewed by the new administration.
 This change was part of a freeze for all last-minute regulations put in place by the Trump administration.
 On November 23, U.S. Senator Sherrod Brown (D–OH), Chairman of the U.S. Senate Committee on Banking, Housing, and Urban Affairs, sent a letter to Tether issuer Bitfinex requesting information about company operations due to concerns that the company was engaged in fraud.
 On March 9, 2022, Biden issued Executive Order 14067 to federal departments and agencies to assess the benefits and risks of cryptocurrencies, and directed the Federal Reserve to continue its research, development, and assessment efforts for a central bank digital currency (CBDC) for the U.S. dollar.
 On June 6, the U.S. Office of Government Ethics issued a directive barring federal employees from working on any regulation that could influence the value of digital currencies that they hold.
 When Voyager Digital filed for Chapter 11 bankruptcy protection on July 6, the Federal Deposit Insurance Corporation (FDIC) began investigating marketing claims made by Voyager that its customer dollar deposit accounts were insured by the agency.

+Elizabeth Warren's anti-cryptocurrency stance faced significant opposition within her party in 2024, as dozens of Democrats, including Chuck Schumer, supported efforts to overturn SEC guidelines restricting banks from holding digital assets.
+This defiance also opposed Biden's veto threat.
+Amidst 2024 campaign dynamics, with Trump courting crypto supporters, crypto super PACs planned major spending to influence elections and policy.
+Despite concerns over money laundering and financial risks, key Democrats, including Maxine Waters, remained opposed to the pro-crypto legislation.